Pegah-B/Heart_Disease_MLOps_Azure_Databricks/README.md

 5 - Batch Inference: Code for batch inference using the trained model in production.

 6 - requirements.txt: Python packages required for the project.
-To install dependencies, use: pip install -r requirements.txt
+Use "pip install -r requirements.txt" to install dependencies.